An Entire Epoch Within Her: Portraits of Unknown Women

 In response, Kramskoi commented: “Some people have said it is not known who this woman is.
 Is she decent, or does she sell herself?
 But within her is an entire epoch.”
 The enigmatic reputation of the painting only grew with time, as Kramskoi’s letters and diaries revealed no mention of the woman in the painting.

 In an open carriage riding along Nevsky Prospect, the main street in St. Petersburg, sits a woman wearing a black fur coat, leather gloves, and a velvet hat with ostrich feathers.
 Anichkov Palace is visible behind her.
-Rather than the contemplative, faraway gaze of the woman in Vigée Le Brun’s painting, the woman in Kramskoi’s painting looks directly at the viewer with a penetrating, confident stare.
+Rather than having the contemplative, faraway gaze of the woman in Vigée Le Brun’s painting, the woman in Kramskoi’s painting looks directly at the viewer with a penetrating, confident stare.
 The perspective of the composition positions viewers beneath the sitter’s eye level, as if we were walking alongside the elevated carriage and must crane our necks to look upon her.

 Textural details in the foreground of the painting are rendered in incredibly high detail, such as the deep-buttoned leather upholstery of the carriage seat, the satiny sheen of the ribbon at the woman’s neck, the pearls and riot of ostrich feathers lining the brim of her hat, the reflection of the beads at her wrist, and the tufts of animal fur lining her coat.
 Even her eyelashes are painted with extreme attention to detail, her eyes’ waterline sensitively adorned with thin streaks of white paint, elevating the lifelike quality of her eyes.

 In contrast, the painting’s background is rendered with much less clarity, and with a much more muted and light color palette.
 This contrast between saturated, dark, detailed foreground and subdued, light background serves to draw more attention to the woman’s face.
 The sky is a pale butter yellow, suggesting that it’s sunset on a snowy winter’s eve, which would explain the blush in the woman’s cheeks.
-The reflected light on her face is also clarified by the setting: with snow blanketing the streets, sunlight reflects all over, illuminating the woman’s face from below.
+The reflected light on her face is also clarified by the setting.
+With snow blanketing the streets, sunlight reflects all over, illuminating the woman’s face from below.

 A testament to Kramskoi’s comment on there being an entire epoch within her, “Portrait of an Unknown Woman” has been used as the cover for various editions of Leo Tolstoy’s “Anna Karenina.”
 Valerie Hillings, a curator at the Guggenheim Museum in New York City, said of the woman in Kramskoi’s painting: “Many people just think she’s sort of like Anna Karenina.
 She has that kind of special feel, that special Russianness.”